Jannatabad District

 Jannatabad District (بخش جنتآباد) is in Salehabad County, Razavi Khorasan province, Iran.
 Its capital is the city of Jannatabad, whose population at the time of the 2016 National Census was 1,261 in 363 households.

 History

-In 2017, Salehabad District was separated from Torbat-e Jam County in the establishment of Salehabad County, which was divided into two districts and five rural districts, with the city of Salehabad as its capital.
-In 2021, the village of Jannatabad was elevated to the status of a city.
+In 2018, Salehabad District was separated from Torbat-e Jam County in the establishment of Salehabad County, which was divided into two districts and five rural districts, with Salehabad as its capital and only city at the time.
+The village of Jannatabad was converted to a city in 2021.